Aryk/dead_simple_cms/README.md

   private

+  # If you define this method, you can add on additional arguments.
+I created a separate function like this instead of
+  # overwriting initialize since I don't want the user to have to know how this works internally.
   def initialize_extra_arguments(coupon, options={})
     @coupon, @options = coupon, options
     @size = options.delete(:size) || :small # Currently we have two sizes for these banners: 715x85 and 890x123. - Aryk